 More news will come as we start to look through our results, so come back to this site from time to time throughout the autumn to see what we’re up to.

 Research Associate on BLACK and BLOOM.
-I work on upscaling our field measurements to ice-sheet-wide scales using satellite data and regional climate models, and coordinate the logistics of the 2016 field campaign.
+I work on upscaling our field measurements to ice-sheet-wide scales using satellite data and regional climate models.